 Never crowd a dog or back it into a corner.

-If your child is bitten by a dog, contact your doctor, particularly if the dog
+If a dog bites your child, contact your doctor, especially if the dog is not yours.

-is not yours.
-Some dog bites need to be treated in an emergency department.
-The force
+Some dog bites need to be treated in an emergency

 While rare, rabies and

-needs antibiotics to prevent a dog bite from becoming infected.
-Not all cuts (lacerations)
+if your child needs antibiotics to prevent a dog bite from becoming infected.
+Not

 the name and location of the dog's owners